 Oksana enjoying the view of the river

-When it comes to hotels, the neighborhood your hotel is in should play a big factor in choosing where is best to stay in Berlin.
-So, we’ve broken down the most sought after areas in Berlin to help you choose.
+When it comes to hotels, the neighbourhood your hotel is in should play a big factor in choosing the best place to stay in Berlin.
+So, we’ve broken down the most sought-after areas in Berlin to help you choose.

 Mitte

 If you are asking yourself where to stay in Berlin, city centre, then Mitte might be the answer.
-Located in the middle of the city, Berlin, Mitte is the best district to stay in Berlin to be close to attractions like the Brandenburg Gate, Museum Island, the TV Tower, Potsdamer Platz, and the Memorial to the Murdered Jews of Europe.
+Located in central Berlin, Mitte is the best district to stay in Berlin, to be close to attractions like the Brandenburg Gate, Museum Island, the TV Tower, Potsdamer Platz, and the Memorial to the Murdered Jews of Europe.

-This is where to stay in Berlin if you want to be as close to the center as possible.
-You can walk to many of the sights in this neighbourhood, as well as take a lovely stroll along the River Spree that cuts through the center of town.
-The Berliner Dom (Cathedral) can also be found here.
+This is where to stay in Berlin if you want to be as close to the centre as possible.
+You can walk to many of the sights in this neighbourhood, as well as take a lovely stroll along the River Spree that cuts through the centre of town and leads to world-class museums.
+The Berliner Dom (Berlin Cathedral) can also be found here.

 where to stay in berlin